lampajr/hyperfoil.github.io/userguide/benchmark/phases.md

 * `constantRate`:
   * `usersPerSec`: Number of users started each second.
   * `variance`: Randomize delays between starting users following the [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution).
 That way the starting users behave as the [Poisson point process](https://en.wikipedia.org/wiki/Poisson_point_process).
 If this is set to `false` users will be started with uniform delays.
 Default is `true`.
-  * `maxSessionsEstimate`: Number of preallocated sessions.
+  * `maxSessions`: Number of preallocated sessions.
 This number is split between all agents/executors evenly.
 * `increasingRate` / `decreasingRate`:
   * `initialUsersPerSec`: Rate of started users at the beginning of the phase.
   * `targetUsersPerSec`: Rate of started users at the end of the phase.
   * `variance`: Same as in `constantRate
-  * `maxSessionsEstimate`: Same as in `constantRate`.
+  * `maxSessions`: Same as in `constantRate`.

 Hyperfoil initializes all phases before the benchmark starts, pre-allocating memory for sessions.
 In the open-model phases it's not possible to know how many users will be active at the same moment